Kavinchandar/fetch-code-challenge/README.md

-Fetch Code Challenge

-# Receipt Processor
+# Receipt Processor (Fetch code challenge - My Submission)

 Build a webservice that fulfils the documented API.

 ---
 ## Summary of API Specification